Joey Gallo Preview, Player Props: Twins vs. Guardians

-On Monday, Joey Gallo (.174 on-base percentage in past 10 games, 121 points below season-long percentage) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Lucas Giolito.
+On Tuesday, Joey Gallo (.238 on-base percentage in past 10 games, 61 points below season-long percentage) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
 First pitch is at 6:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Rangers.
+In his last appearance, he reached base in both of his plate appearances against the Guardians.

 Joey Gallo Game Info & Props vs. the Guardians